How to Use Manuka Honey As a Natural Burn BalmMonday, 23 July 2018

-Keep Manuka honey on hand in the kitchen as quick first aid for minor burns and cuts (and to make the best Manuka honey smoothies!).
+Keep Manuka honey on hand in the kitchen as quick first aid for minor burns and cuts.

 As soon as possible, apply a layer of high-MGO Manuka honey to the affected area and cover with an adhesive bandage (chef’s tip – kitchen cling film also works perfectly to cover the area and keep the honey in place).
 Reapply the Manuka honey twice daily until the skin looks normal again.

 Make your own quick and easy Manuka honey sunburn balm – simply mix 1 part Manuka honey to 3 parts of your favourite natural body lotion, face cream or hand cream, and apply liberally to your sunburnt bits.